arizon-dev/quickblaze-encrypt/README.md

 2. Upload and extract the contents to your web server.
 You can also pull the repo with GitHub Desktop.
 3. Visit your domain installation directory or subdomain <https://example.com/quickblaze-encrypt/>

-**Don't** delete the `.version`, `.config`, or `.cache` files once the installation has completed!
+**Don't** delete the `.version`, `.config`, or cache files once the installation has completed!
 They contain necessary version and configuration data, and removing them will cause issues!

-If using MYSQL as storage method:
+If using MySQL as storage method:

-- Update the database information in `modules/Database_example.env`.
+- Update the database connection information in `modules/Database_example.env`.
 - Rename the database configuration file to `Database.env`.
 - View example database configuration below.